-This Counselling degree offers the learning and training you need to become a professional integrative counsellor.
-You’ll gain the knowledge, skills and experience to provide counselling across all age ranges, from children and young people to adults.
-You will study a range of traditional ‘talking therapies’, as well as creative and contemporary approaches such as online counselling.
+The Counselling and Therapeutic Practice degree oﬀers the learning and training you need to become a professional integrative counsellor.
+You'll gain the knowledge, skills and experience to provide counselling across all age ranges, from children and young people to adults.
+You will study a range of traditional 'talking therapies', as well as creative and contemporary approaches such as online counselling.

 The counselling qualification will be delivered via a blend of skills practice: direct teaching (lectures, seminars and workshops); personal development activity, practice placements and directed study.
 As this is professional counselling training, you are required to attend all timetabled classes and other elements of the course.